CapyOneYT/CapyOneYT/README.md

-# Capy

-Python developer with experience in WebKit projects, game development, and tooling.
+## Python developer with experience in WebKit projects, game development, and tooling.
 Also familiar with C++ and basic JavaScript.

 ---